2021 USC Trojans football team

-The 2021 USC Trojans football team represents the University of Southern California in the 2021 NCAA Division I FBS football season.
-They play their home games at the Los Angeles Memorial Coliseum and compete as members of the South Division of the Pac-12 Conference.
-They were led by sixth-year head coach Clay Helton in the first two games; Helton was fired on September 13 following the team's 28–42 loss to Stanford.
+The 2021 USC Trojans football team represented the University of Southern California in the 2021 NCAA Division I FBS football season.
+They played their home games at the Los Angeles Memorial Coliseum and competed as members of the South Division of the Pac-12 Conference.
+They were led by sixth-year head coach Clay Helton in the first two games; Helton was fired on September 13 following the team's 42–28 loss to Stanford.
 Associate head coach Donte Williams took over as the team's interim head coach.

 The Trojans finished the 2021 season at 4–8.
 It was their worst record since 1991, when they went 3–8.

-Previous season

-The Trojans finished 5–1 in 2020 season.
-They represented the South Division in the Pac-12 Championship Game where Oregon become Pac-12 Champions (24–31).

 Offseason

 Transfers

 The Trojans lost nine players via transfer.

 The Trojans add nine players and one walk-on player via transfer.

 Returning Starters

 USC returns 26 starters in 2021 including 11 on offense, 12 on defense, and 3 on special teams.

 Key departures include Amon-Ra St. Brown (WR – 6 games), Tyler Vaughns (WR – 5 games), Alijah Vera-Tucker (OL – 6 games), Marlon Tuipulotu (DT – 6 games), Olaijah Griffin (CB – 5 games), and Talanoa Hufanga (S – 6 games).